aksafan/csv-processor/README.md

       This will decrease memory usage from not creating additional objects at a price of convenience.
     - Adding message broker (e.g. RabbitMq) will help speed up parsing through paralleling processing.
       `App\Service\CsvProcessor::processRecord` has been already made for this purpose.
+    - Processing through message broker could be done with ETL approach.
+This will help to greatly speed up things and support complex CSV-entity schemas.
     - In order to support more CSV schemas `App\Entity\Product` could be extended with an additional logic of a list of supported entities/schemas.
+    - Validation errors' handling in `App\Controller\Api\V1\CsvProcessorController::process` could be merged into `App\EventSubscriber\Api\Formatter\DomainExceptionFormatter::onKernelException`.
+  Left it in controller to show possible different approaches.
+    - Header errors' handling in `App\Controller\Api\V1\CsvProcessorController::getHeaders` could be merged into main violation error list by throwing `CsvRecordUnSuccessfulProcessingException`.
+  Left it as it is to show another approach with state manipulation and error handling through Domain exceptions and `400 HTTP error code`.
+    - OpenApi API doc, CI/CD, linters could be added as well for a convenience.

 ## Troubleshooting